oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 >   vex
 > ```

-> This is the only test related to the profile "Generic CSAF" as the required fields SHALL be checked by validating the JSON schema.
+This is the only mandatory test related to the profile "Generic CSAF" as the required fields SHALL be checked by validating the JSON schema.

 The relevant path for this test is: